Counseling and Psychological Services FAQs

 All information disclosed within sessions is strictly confidential.
-Information may not be released to anyone outside of Counseling Services without the written consent of the student.
+Information may not be released to anyone outside of CAPS without the written consent of the student.

 The exceptions to confidentiality where disclosure is required by law include: